yarinAl/MyShows/README.md

 ## ui

-- transfer autocomplete to new componenet, make it "talk" to the header and transfer the shows data to it

-- clicking on autocomplete show item, will navigate to show page

 - authentication api (access token & refresh token(node-cache) )

 - when going to previous page i want episodes from the same season i just entered the episode from